briandconnelly/nicheconstruct/paper/04_results.md

 ## Fitness Increases Alone do not Support Persisting Cooperation

 An individual's fitness is affected in this model by adaptations to both the external environment and to the constructed environment.
-Here, we determine whether cooperation is maintained solely due to the larger selective values that result from the contributions of niche construction.
+Here, we determine whether cooperation is maintained as we see in [Figure 2A](#fig2) solely due to the larger selective values that result from the contributions of niche construction.
-We performed simulations in which these contributions were transferred to supplement the benefits conferred by adaptation to the external, non-constructed environment (replacing $\epsilon=0.3$, $\delta=0.3$ with $\epsilon=0$, $\delta=0.6$).
+We performed simulations in which these contributions were transferred to supplement the benefits conferred by adaptation to the external, non-constructed environment (i.e., replacing $\epsilon=0.3$, $\delta=0.3$ with $\epsilon=0$, $\delta=0.6$).
 In doing so, we conservatively estimate the selective effects of niche construction.
 Nevertheless, we find that simply increasing selective values does not enable cooperators to persist ([Figure 2B](#fig2)).
 Niche construction, therefore, plays a decisive role here.